SENSEI-insitu/SENSEI/rtd-docs/mini-apps.rst

 oscillator
 ----------

 The oscillator mini-application computes a sum of damped, decaying, or periodic oscillators, convolved with (unnormalized) Gaussians, on a grid.
-It could be used as a proxy for configured as a proxy for simulation of a chemical reaction on a two-dimensional substrate (see :ref:`reaction_rate_demo`).
+It could be configured as a proxy for simulation of a chemical reaction on a two-dimensional substrate (see :ref:`reaction_rate_demo`).

 +-----------------------------+----------------------------------------------------+
 | option                      | description                                        |